Grade 8 Religion:

 Marching into March we will concentrate on strengthening our Faith and deepening our studies of the Bible/Scripture Readings as we begin to prepare for Holy week.
 Students will be encouraged to continue their daily attributes of the Fruits of the Spirits/Beatitudes, which will provide strength in providing their contribution of Faith in Christ.

 While we can’t be sure of what happened each day of Holy Week, we can learn through examples in the Bible of Jesus Christ's teachings throughout his ministry.
 Students will be provided opportunities to actively participate more as we take this time to reflect and grow in our relationship with Jesus.
 7th grade’s spiritual preparation will include lessons, discussions, daily readings & reflection assignments, videos, notes, and hands-on experience.
 We will be covering the celebration of Mardi Gras, Ash Wednesday, Lent, fasting, Stations of the Cross, Prayers of the Rosary, The Holiest days of the week, confession, forgiveness, and more.
 The students will gain a deeper understanding of the significance of Jesus’s Passion and Resurrection.
-All this helps us to prepare for the celebration of Easter!
+All this helps us to prepare for the celebration of Easter!.

 Ms. Kate McLaughlin kmclaughlin@cawb.org